Rhizocarpon geographicum: Distribution

 In Britain it can be found commonly growing on hard siliceous rocks, especially in upland regions.
 Its range covers virtually all of Scotland, much of North West England, and other upland areas in much of the rest of England, Wales and Ireland too.

 In Spain it is found primarily in siliceous mountain ranges, although occasionally it can be found near sea level, even in southern Spain, where it is known from Cabo de Gata.

+Ecology

-EcologyRhizocarpon geographicum is a known host to the lichenicolous fungus species Muellerella pygmaea.
+Rhizocarpon geographicum is a known host to the lichenicolous fungus species Muellerella pygmaea.

+Life span

+One specimen of Rhizocarpon geographicum on East Baffin Island has an estimated age of 9500 years.
+Thalli of Rhizocarpon geographicum in the central Brooks Range of northern Alaska have been given a maximum possible age of 10,000–11,500 years.

 Outer space

 In an experiment, this lichen species was placed in a capsule and launched into space.
 The capsule was opened, exposing the lichen to space conditions for 10 days before being brought back down to Earth, where it showed minimal changes or damage.